weifuwan/seatunnel-web/README.md

 Leveraging **18 prompt-engineering methodologies** and a curated knowledge base spanning **Apache SeaTunnel, Apache DolphinScheduler, Dify, Ant Design, and Spring Boot**

-This project demonstrates how AI can **amplify software creation**, enabling small teams — or even one engineer — to build **complex, production-ready systems** with AI as a **true engineering collaborator**.
-In the words of Daoist
-wisdom:
-*"Those who act according to the rules of the universe are gods."*

 > **Note:** All the code in Seatunnel Web was generated using **DeepSeek**, a free large-model platform.

 ## Partial screenshot